MP Estate Planning UK

 ScenarioTax Liability

-Receiving rental income from inherited propertyIncome Tax on the rental income
+Receiving rental income from inherited propertyIncome Tax on the rental income at her marginal rate

 The Role of Marital Status